juanituser/regexcite/README.md

 <!-- badges: end -->

-The goal of regexcite is to …
+The goal of regexcite is to provide simple utilities for splitting and manipulating character strings using regular expressions.
+This package was developed as part of the R Packages (2nd edition) "Whole Game" tutorial and serves as an example of how to create, document, test, and distribute an R package.

 ## Installation